-The TOE must provide means to store Initialisation35 and Pre-Personalisation Data in its nonvolatile memory.
+The TOE must provide means to store Initialisation36 and Pre-Personalisation Data in its 555 non-volatile memory.
 The Initialisation Data must provide a unique identification of the IC during the manufacturing and the card issuing life cycle phases of the travel document.
 The storage of the Pre-Personalisation data includes writing of the Personalisation Agent Key(s).